-To provide additional protection when installing floor-levelling cement over pre-existing heated subfloors we recommend the following procedures.
+ARDEX recommends the following procedures to provide additional protection when installing floor-levelling cement over pre-existing heated subfloors.

-- A. Heating element to be disconnected and bring down subfloor temperature to a preferred max. +18°C, but no less than +10°C. - B. Subfloor shall be inspected and corrected for moisture in accordance with AS 1884-2012 or AS2455-2007, or any other conditions that may affect the performance of the underlayment or finished floor covering. - C. Warm water systems where heated water is pumped through pipes sitting directly on the slab should not be embedded in the liquid smoothing cements.
-The smoothing cements can be applied over concrete with heating pipes embedded, but the depth needs to be 25mm at least.
+- A. The heating element is to be disconnected, and the subfloor temperature is to be brought down to a preferred max. +18°C, but no less than +10°C. - B. The subfloor should be inspected and corrected for moisture in accordance with AS 1884-2021 or AS2455-1995 or any other conditions that may affect the performance of the underlayment or finished floor covering.

-Where the pipes are held in a plastic framed structure that sits on the concrete subfloor, and allows the smoothing cement penetration around the pipes, the use of K80 can be considered.

-Pipes can be direct embedded in an A38-A48 engineered screed.

-However, any leaks can result in damage to the levelling compound or possible blistering of the vinyl.

-- D. Refer to manufacturer's specifications for laying heating cables to confirm that they comply with this procedure. - E. All expansion joints in the tile bed should be transferred through the ARDEX liquid applied smoothing cement topping (see diagram below). - F. The subfloor must be correctly prepared as heated subfloors are high stress applications, and poor surface preparation and contamination can compromise topping bond.
+- C. Hydrononic systems in which heated water is pumped through pipes sitting directly on the slab should not be embedded in a liquid smoothing cement.
+The smoothing cement can be applied over concrete with heating pipes embedded, but the depth needs to be 25mm at least.
+ARDEX K80 can be considered where the pipes are held in a plastic-framed structure that sits on the concrete subfloor and allows the smoothing cement penetration around the pipes.
+Pipes can be directly embedded in an A38-A48 engineered screed.
+However, any leaks can damage the levelling compound or engineered screed and possibly blister the vinyl. - D. Refer to the manufacturer's specifications for laying heating cables to confirm that they comply with this procedure. - E. All expansion joints in the tile bed should be transferred through the ARDEX liquid applied smoothing cement topping (see diagram below). - F. The subfloor must be correctly prepared as heated subfloors are high-stress applications, and poor surface preparation and contamination can compromise the topping bond.
 The development of show through cracks is possible over the heating elements.